 -

-Real-time visibility across payment processing and financial crime controls.
-This unified model aligns closely with modern payment hub architectures, where compliance controls are embedded directly into payment flows rather than layered on top.
+This approach aligns with modern payment hub architectures, where compliance controls are embedded directly into payment flows rather than applied as separate, downstream checks.

 -